 The question was: “How do I innovate within a bureaucracy?”

 Godin’s summation was simple: Your situation isn’t as bad as you think.
-You may not have the freedom to do whatever you want, but you can do something.
+You may not have the freedom to do whatever you want.
+But you can do something.
+So start there.

 How have you seen the benefit of telling the truth in your own life?
 Share in the comments.